tracebin/tracebin/app/views/pages/story.html.md

 [![Tracebin schema](/images/tracebin_db_schema_2.png)](/images/tracebin_db_schema_2.png)

 The `events` column stores an array of JSON objects, each of which contains all the data related for the event.
 With this, we end up with what is essentially a NoSQL datastore.
-We can’t perform direct JOINs and aggregates on that JSON column, which means the table we’re trying to obtain may be difficult.
+We can’t perform direct JOINs and aggregates on that JSON column, which means the data we’re trying to obtain may be difficult.
 Thankfully, there are several functions in PostgreSQL that help us to convert JSON structures into virtual tables, which we do end up doing with some endpoints.

 This is the most NoSQL-esque schema we can make, and therefore we sacrifice a lot of what makes SQL useful and interesting.
 Furthermore, this is close to how we need it for the endpoints table.
 We'll see below that we take the "% SQL", "% View", etc. columns directly from data in the JSON column, allowing us to avoid using a JOIN.
 However, it'll be helpful to normalize out events into their own table for the waterfall diagram, so let's do that: